Getting started with Zoom Webinars

-Zoom Video Webinar allows you to broadcast a Zoom meeting to up to 10,000 view-only attendees, depending on the size of your webinar license.
-Webinar licenses start at a capacity of 100 participants and scale up to 10,000 participants.
+Zoom Webinars allow you to broadcast a Zoom meeting to up to 50,000 view-only attendees, depending on the size of your webinar license.
+Webinar licenses start at a capacity of 500 participants and scale up to 50,000 participants.
 As the host or a panelist, you can share your screen, video, and audio in a webinar, while attendees can use the chat or question and answer options to interact with the host and panelists.

-Webinars can require preregistration—with the option for the host to add custom registration questions—or registration can be turned off for attendees to join by simply clicking a link at the time of the webinar.
-Webinars can be held once, can reoccur in a series, or can be the same session held multiple times.
+Webinars can require pre-registration, with the option for the host to add custom registration questions, or registration can be turned off for attendees to join by simply clicking a link at the time of the webinar.
+Webinars can be held once, reoccur in a series, or can be the same session held multiple times.

 This article covers: